Skip to content

 deploy

-A one stop shop command to deploy your Orbiter site, whether it’s brand new or updating an existing one.
-Running this command by itself will give you prompts to setup your site and save the configuration to an orbiter.json
+A one stop shop command to deploy your Orbiter site, whether it's brand new or updating an existing one.
+Running this command by itself will give you prompts to setup your site and save the configuration to an orbiter.json file in the root of your project directory.
+The command also includes flags if you want to bypass the prompts.

-orbiter deploy> Deploy your site using configuration from orbiter.json or create new deployment
+> Deploy your site using configuration from orbiter.json or create new deployment

-FLAGS: --help, -h - show help
+--help, -h - show help

 USAGE: